Law of Conservation of Linear Momentum - Examples, FAQs

 "The law of conservation of linear momentum states that if a system's net external force is zero, the system's total momentum remains constant."

-S.I Unit of linear momentum is $\mathrm{kg} \cdot \mathrm{m} / \mathrm{s}$ and the direction of linear momentum remains same as direction of velocity.
+S.I Unit of linear momentum is $\mathrm{kg} \cdot \mathrm{m} / \mathrm{s}$ and the direction of linear momentum remains the same as the direction of velocity.

 Law of Conservation of Linear Momentum Formula